Cashing Out Your Junk: Garage Sale Tips For Success

 Security Tips

-• Don’t broadcast how much money you’ve generated throughout the day, yes, there is a person or two who will probably ask.
-Don’t broadcast how you sold unbelievable amounts of stuff and it was the biggest garage sale you ever had.
+- Don’t broadcast how much money you’ve generated throughout the day; yes, a person or two will probably ask (innocently).
+Don’t broadcast how you sold unbelievable amounts of stuff, and it was the biggest garage sale you ever had.
 The wrong person just might hear you.

-• Some ideas for charity groups: Salvation Army, the local Crisis Nursery, local Womens Shelters.
-I believe you can request a receipt for items donated to use as tax deductions (in the U.S.), keep that in mind.
+Some ideas for charity groups: Salvation Army, the local Crisis Nursery, and local women’s shelters.
+I believe you can request a receipt for items donated to use as tax deductions (in the U.S.); keep that in mind.

-• At the end of the day I’ve also left boxes open on the yard (just off the sidewalk or driveway) with a big “FREE – Take What You Need” sign for neighbors to take what they want.
+At the end of the day, I’ve also left boxes open in the yard (just off the sidewalk or driveway) with a big “FREE – Take What You Need” sign for neighbors to take what they want.
 The neighborhood kids will love you if there are some goodies for them.
-Don’t include anything with glass in this box, just in case of breakage.

 Important: Be considerate and make sure to go back and collect all the signs you planted and displayed on public property.
 One of the main reasons cities have banned the practice is because too many just leave the signs for city crews to clean up (leaving them is just like littering).